openhab/openhab-docs/configuration/items.md

 * Item type `Number`
 * Item name `LivingRoom_Temperature`
-* Item value formatted in a way which will produce for example "21.5 °C" as its output
+* Item state formatted in a way which will produce for example "21.5 °C" as its output
 * Item displaying icon with the name `temperature`
 * Item belongs to groups `gTemperature` and `gLivingRoom`
 * Item is tagged as a thermostat ("TargetTemperature")